Matthew Green (Canadian politician)

-Matthew Green (born September 10, 1980) is a Canadian politician who was elected to represent the riding of Hamilton Centre in the House of Commons of Canada in the 2019 Canadian federal election, and re-elected in 2021.
+Matthew Green (born September 10, 1980) is a Canadian politician, political organizer and activist who represented the riding of Hamilton Centre in the House of Commons of Canada from 2019 to 2025.
+A member of the New Democratic Party (NDP), he was elected in the 2019 Canadian federal election and re-elected in 2021.
 He was unseated in the 2025 Canadian federal election by Liberal candidate Aslam Rana.

+On May 21, 2026, Green was appointed interim national director of the New Democratic Party of Canada.

 Early and personal life

 Green was born and raised in Hamilton, the son of Raymond Green, a former ironworker, and Susan Scharf-Green, a retired school teacher.
 His maternal grandparents were Doris (Forward) and Nelson Scharf (who had a cheese factory), and his uncle was David Scharf.
 He received a BA degree in political science and legal studies from Acadia University.

 Controversy

 In April 2016, Green was standing under a bridge, kitty corner from a bus stop, when he was questioned for one minute by Constable Andrew Pfeifer of the Hamilton Police Service, who was in his car.
 Green, a vocal anti-carding advocate, filed a complaint with the Hamilton Police Service, saying he was clearly just on his phone and waiting for a bus, and that he felt racially profiled and "psychologically detained" by Pfeifer's questioning.
 Pfeifer said it was a cold and windy day, and that Green was standing in an unusual spot, in an area with three lodging homes for people with mental health issues, so the constable wanted to check that Green was OK.
 As a result of the complaint, the officer was charged with discreditable conduct under the Ontario Police Services Act.
 Green also filed a human rights complaint.

 After a five-day hearing in April 2018, Constable Pfeifer was found not guilty by a tribunal chaired by a fellow police officer.
 The hearing concluded that the officer's actions were reasonable under the circumstances and did not constitute misconduct under the Police Services Act.